joftius/doge-sorted/README.md

 `DOGE` currently claims a total savings of: *$105B*

-Their `wall of receipts` conta,ins the following totals:
+Their `wall of receipts` contains the following totals:

 | Table              | Savings |
 | :----------------- | ------: |